testmana2/test/README-passive-debugging.txt

     variables ERICPORT and ERICHOST.

     Please send bug reports, feature requests or contributions to eric bugs address
-    <eric5-bugs@die-offenbachs.de> or using the buildt in bug reporting dialog.
+    <eric-bugs@die-offenbachs.de> or using the buildt in bug reporting dialog.